Giulio Cesare Polerio: Impact of Polerio on chess history and theory (before 1874)

 The systematic organisation of overall seven Codexes, described and called A-G by Van der Linde, and attributed to Polerio in 1874, had major impact on the further description of chess history, and history of chess theory.
 A relevant part of the work of Van der Linde was to compare Codexes of Polerio and Gioacchino Greco even superfine.
 According to this investigation, most of the analytic work of Polerio was mediated outside of Italy, up to 1874, via Gioacchino Greco.
 More recent work by Peter J. Monté compiling game scores from all sixteenth and seventeenth century manuscripts reveals where Greco copied Polerio and where he carried the games further.

 Impact of Polerio on chess terminology (after 1874)

 Polerio Defense

-The Polerio defense is one of the traditional responses to the Fried Liver Attack by black, attempting to force the bishop to an inactive square or trading until the bishop is captured, thus weakening White's attack.
+The Polerio defense is one of the traditional responses to the Two Knights Defense mainline 4.
+Ng5 by black, attempting to force the bishop to an inactive square or trading until the bishop is captured, thus weakening White's attack.
 The moves to achieve this defense are as follows: